alisarf/Travel-Site/README.md

 ### What I learned

+- Utilizing some best practices with setting up SASS files/folders
+- Implementing BEM when applicable
+- Using CSS Variables instead of SASS variables
+- Implementing SASS functions for converting px to rem and to set up reusable breakpoints.
 - How to repurpose components from previous React projects
 - Build on React knowledge, working with useState, useEffect, props, reusability of components and React Router
 - How to utilize and style Material UI components
 - MUI was okay but overiding the styling was annoying.
 However, I liked how efficient it was to implement components and have results with uniform styling patterns.
 - Tailwind was very useful and I would like to learn more about working with custom styles.
 Would use again on future projects.
 - How to interact with MapBox and Open Weather Map Api system.
+- How to implement a prefers-color-scheme toggle with SASS for users who have a dark and light theme device presets.

 ### Continued development